GenuinelyMeizner/Nodefolio_Mandatory_2/README.md

 #### Nodemailer
 As I have no desire to share my private e-mail or create a new one, I have utilized etheral.email to randomly generate an e-mail with a password.

 To get the nodemailer module to work, you need to go into nodemailer.js and change the auth: { user: 'x', pass: 'x' } to your own e-mail credentials

 You also need to change the 'to: "x"' in the contactRoute.post function

+It should now work with your own etheral generated e-mail